10 Beachside Boltholes for 2026 with Sea Views

 What to Look for When Booking a Sea-View Stay for 2026

-1) Is the sea view truly front-facing?
+1) Is the sea view really front-facing?

 - Details like “uninterrupted sea views” or “frontline coastal position”